everypizza1/AI-Documentary/Outline.md

 # Outline
 ---
 Cast
 PizzaTheGreat [PG]
-CaneTheGuy [CG]
+AI
 ---
 Intro
 *Open with shot of a desert made by AI.*
 *Text:*
 `AI: A DOCUMENTARY`
 *Video call effect: (`PG+CG`)*
 PG: Hello, welcome to this documentery!
-I'm PizzaTheGreat!
-CG: And I'm CainTheGuy.
+I'm PizzaTheGreat.
-PG: Today we will be talking about AI.
+PG: TodayI will be talking about AI.
 ---
 Part 1
 TTS: We will be discussing what AI is in this section.
 PG: AI, also known as Artificail Intelligence, has recently become extremly popular.
-CL: You almost definitly have heard of it.
+PG: You almost definitly have heard of it.